How to choose a hotel is always a challenge, because the right accommodation can make or break your entire trip.

 Finally, if you’re having trouble choosing a chain, use AwardMapper.com to see which hotels are located at your dream destination.
 You can then join that program and save points for a big stay.

 Overwhelmed?
 Check out this guide and infographic from The Globetrotting Teacher for beginner travel hacking.
-The Travel Sisters also have a thorough guide discussing the pros and cons of many loyalty programs.

 So despite the many accommodation types available to travelers today, the hotel is still a mainstay, the bedrock of our plans, and it’s rare we won’t spend at least one night in a hotel – even if it’s at the airport – when we travel.